Great Bear Foundation

-A tour of the Salish-Kootenai College Art Department, the annual Kicking Horse Job Corps Pow Wow, & exploring bear habitat in the Mission Mountains.
+A tour of the Salish-Kootenai College Art Department, the annual Kicking Horse Job Corps Pow Wow, & learning about bear habitat in the Mission Mountains.

-Join us as we head to Salish Kootenai College in Pablo, MT for a tour of the Art Department with Director, Corky Clairmont.
+Join us as we head to Salish Kootenai College in Pablo, MT to visit the SKC art department.
 Then, we’ll head to the Powwow at Kicking Horse Job Corps, where we sponsor a bear dance.
-We’ll wrap up the day exploring the Mission Mountains, looking for bears and bear sign.
+We’ll wrap up the day exploring the Mission Mountains, learning about bear habitat.
 Meet at the Great Bear Foundation office, 802 E Front Street, Missoula, at 9:00 AM, or contact us for details to meet us in Pablo.
 Space in our vehicle is limited, so please let us know ahead of time if you plan to join us.